Holy Laughter ('Laughing in the Spirit') | Slain in the Spirit | Falling Out | 'Drunk in the Spirit' — Yes? No?

 - •• Christ would not have warned His disciples, “Take heed ... be not deceived”, if it were not possible for well-meaning Christians to be deceived.

 - •• Arrogance and judgmentalism have entered into this movement.
 At least one of its major leaders prophesied judgment on those who deny that this is the move of God.
-I heard this personally spoken 27 months ago by one of the early leaders of the "holy laughter"/"slain in the Spirit" movement.
+I personally heard this spoken 27 months ago by one of the early leaders of the "holy laughter"/"slain in the Spirit" movement.

 - •• This move fails the test of John 15 and John 16, where Jesus says that the Holy Spirit’s mission is to testify of Jesus and to glorify Jesus.